Chhattisgarh: CRPF jawan shoots dead 4 colleagues with AK-47 rifle | Law-Order

 As per preliminary information, constable Reetesh Ranjan fired at his colleagues with his service weapon, an AK-47 rifle, the official said.

-The seven injured personnel were immediately shifted to a hospital in nearby Bhadrachalam area of neighbouring Telangana, where doctors declared four of them dead on arrival, the official said.
+The seven injured jawans were immediately shifted to a hospital in the nearby Bhadrachalam area of neighboring Telangana, where doctors declared four of them dead on arrival, the official said.

 Constable Ranjan was immediately held and his interrogation is underway, he said.